Bug report #15809

 We have had long discussions about the non defined crs's of data and projects.
 And one conclusion was that it sometimes was better (for unexperienced users!) to just ignore all this and start on a grid.

-#2 Updated by Randal Hale over 7 years ago
+#2 Updated by Randal Hale about 8 years ago

 I would expect that if both the QPJ and PRJ are missing QGIS is going to have to guess.
 I would assume (and I could be completely wrong) that QGIS will pull information from either the QPJ or the PRJ if either one is present.
 I guess that is what has me confused.
 If both the QPJ and PRJ are removed I would expect unknown.